rcrowther/django-static_models/README.md

 The generated pages will have correct internal links ie. for resources like CSS or image links.
 But...

 ### Servers and browsers default files without extensions
-This applies to Django def servers and to deployment servers like Apache and Nginx.
+This applies to Django development servers and to deployment servers like Apache and Nginx.

 If you used this app's default setup, you will generate files without an 'htm/html' extension.
 The files are named,